 We work on the analysis of various levels of written and sound musical expressions, as well as the recognition and transcription of various categories of sound events.
 Some of the students’ exercises will be performed by instrumental ensemble students, middle cycle saxophone students or, in the case of Big Band exercises, these will be performed by the Original Jazz Orchestra of the Taller de Músicos (OJO).

-The courses of the Workshop are four-monthly (one term corresponds to a complete subject level).
-Continuation from one term to the next is not compulsory.
-You can register at the Secretariat of the Taller de Músics the weeks before the beginning of each term.
+Courses are four-monthly (a four-month period corresponds to a complete subject level).
+The continuation from one quarter to the next is not obligatory.
+You can register at the Secretariat of the Taller de Músics during the weeks prior to the beginning of each term.

 Cancellation of registrations:

-Refund of the amount (minus 15% administrative costs) within the same registration period.
+Refund of the amount paid (less 15% of administrative expenses) within the same registration period.

-Once the course has started, new students will be admitted according to the criteria of the pedagogical direction.
+Once the course has begun, new students will be admitted according to the criteria of the pedagogical direction.
+Consult the Secretary’s Office.

 Want to know more?
 Subscribe to our newsletter!Contact